fjvallarino/monomer/tasks.md

   - Review composite initialization.
 View creation can be moved to init
     - Check if passing model directly is still correct
   - Test nested composites
+  - Update signatures of methods to use Widget/WidgetInstance as needed (restrict what can be changed)
+    - Change WidgetResult so WidgetInstance is Maybe
+      - This allows having a Default instance and later use lenses instead of the resultX functions
+    - Remove Maybe from handleEvent/handleMessage return type
+    - Reverted.
+Reward was low, and getSizeReq/resize were still inconsistent
+  - Can _wiChildren be removed from Widget and only be kept in Container?
+    - Postponed/cancelled.
+After all the refactoring attempts regarding WidgetResult, I'm not sure about the benefits

 - Pending
   - Add testing